reyesGeorge/reyesGeorge/README.md

 > Always go back and ask: How can we go about developing the developed world.

 - 🔭 I’m currently working on:
-  - a marketing sentiment dashboard utilizng the Google Knowledge API, Twitter API, Scrapy, Spacy, Dash and Flask
+  - a marketing sentiment dashboard utilizing the Google Knowledge API, Twitter API, Scrapy, Spacy, Dash and Flask
   - utilizing more NumPy and Modin to speed up my Pandas data cleaning
   - brushing up on my algorithms and data structures
-  - visualizing vecotrized entities/noun chunks
+  - visualizing vectorized entities/noun chunks

 - 🌱 I’m currently learning:
   - working with Unsupervised machine learning for Clustering and Association for economic purposes